 We continually review our curriculum, using assessment to inform what is taught and when.

 - organise knowledge in the curriculum by developing detailed long term and medium term curriculum plans so that the 'what' and 'why' of the curriculum is in place.
 This will allow teachers to focus on the 'how' of the curriculum and use their professional judgment to decide how best to deliver it.

-- develop a consistent 'Teaching and Learning Policy' that will support our curriculum launch in September 2022.
+- have a consistent 'Teaching and Learning Policy' that supports our curriculum

-- develop a text-based approach in English, implement the Little Wandle phonics scheme and develop a school library so our children begin to develop a love or reading.
+- have developed a text-based approach in English, implement the Little Wandle phonics scheme and developed a school library so our children begin to develop a love or reading.

-- increase access to technology to enhance the curriculum.
+- use technology, educational visits and visitors to enhance the curriculum.